 With this is mind, a consultant can give you a fixed idea on cost up front – whether they work on a specific package basis or a time based hourly/daily rate.

-With a marketing agency, typically the work is less process driven.
+Typically with a marketing agency, the work is less process driven.
 You may be working on a fixed hourly rate, but it can be hard to know how much studio time is going to be required to get to a creative output that you are happy with.
 Every set of amends will be billable (or you will be limited to a fixed number).

 Also remember because of the holistic nature of a marketing consultant’s approach – their pricing is always likely to stay constant.
 With an agency, costs will depend upon the number of projects being worked upon.
 This can see costs escalate pretty quickly unless you are keeping a close eye on it.